yuuki15/pokemon/README.md

-# yuuki's Pokemon in Pokemon Go
+# List of yuuki's Pokemon in Pokemon Go

 Exported from: